Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 GEO

-Generative Engine Optimization — brand optimization for AI assistants (ChatGPT, Gemini, Google AI Overviews, Perplexity).
+Generative Engine Optimization — brand optimization for AI engines (ChatGPT, Gemini, Google AI Overviews, Perplexity).
 Term coined in Aggarwal et al. (Princeton, 2023).
+A separate deep guide on GEO for e-commerce catalogs covers platform specifics for Shopify, Horoshop, Prom.ua.

 E-E-A-T

 Experience · Expertise · Authoritativeness · Trust.
 Google's framework for content quality.
-Critical for GEO: LLMs read E-E-A-T signals before citing.
+Critical for GEO: AI systems use E-E-A-T signals to assess content trustworthiness.

 Entity